JerryShockley/dotfiles/README.md

 ## Jerry Shockley's Dotfiles

 These file are configuration files used by various other software.
-In addition to installing this configuration files, you must also install the various software applications to make use of them.
+In addition to installing these configuration files, you must also install the various software applications to make use of them.